Robust ultra-shallow shadows

 We numerically quantify how unmitigated shadow estimations (of both fidelities and Pauli observables) in the presence of noise become increasingly biased as the circuit depth increases.
-In contrast, we show that, for experimentally-relevant regimes, robust shallow shadows become more precise as the depth increases up to an optimal depth depending on the strength of the incoherence noise.
-For instance, for depth $D = 2$, we observe average fidelity estimation errors over random target states almost one order of magnitude larger for the unmitigated estimations than for the robust ones already at $n=8$ qubits.
-Moreover, we apply our scheme to a recent experiment \cite{Huggins2022} where ideal, 4-qubit global Cliffords were approximated by depth-5 noisy circuits, in an unmitigated fidelity estimation.
-In numerical simulations, we observe a four-fold infidelity reduction with our method.
+In contrast, we show that, for experimentally relevant regimes, robust ultra-shallow shadows become more precise as the depth increases up to an \emph{optimal depth} depending on the strength of the incoherent noise.
+For instance, for depth $D = 2$ and $n=7$, we observe that with our method average errors of fidelity estimation with random target states improve by a factor of two over noise-free local shadows.
+Without mitigation, errors of shallow shadows are about an order of magnitude larger than with our method.
+We find that, even for these small depths and system sizes, infidelities of the entangling gates of at most $10^{-3}$ are required to realize improvements in precision at all.
+Moreover, we apply our scheme to a recent experiment \cite{Huggins2022} where ideal, four-qubit global Clifford rotations were approximated by noisy circuits of depth five, in an unmitigated fidelity estimation.
+In numerical simulations, we observe a four-fold reduction of error with our method.
 Finally, we perform a proof-of-principle experiment on the \texttt{ibm\_nairobi} device.
-We estimate the measurement frame on 5-qubit circuits of up to 2 layers of entangling gates, confirming significant deviations relative to the noiseless one.
-With this, we compare mitigated and unmitigated shadows in two simple fidelity estimation tasks.
-We observe major bias reductions using the robust variant, of close to an order of magnitude for $10^4$ measurements, e.g. Our framework offers a versatile and practical solution to classical shadows in the most relevant regime for near-term quantum devices, where randomized measurements are implemented by noisy shallow circuits.
+We estimate the effective measurement map and find that, indeed, simplified assumptions beyond what our methods exploit are not permissible.

-Note that a related line of research studies the problem of mitigating the noise in the state-preparation using non-linear shadow estimation \cite{Huggins2021, Hu2022, Seif2023, McNulty2023} or existing error-mitigation techniques \cite{Jnane2024}.
+Our framework offers a versatile and practical solution to classical shadows in the most relevant regime for near-term quantum devices, where randomized measurements are implemented by noisy shallow circuits.

 \paragraph{Robust classical shadows.} We start by reviewing the classical shadow protocol on an ideal noiseless device.
 Consider a quantum device that can be repeatedly prepared in an unknown $n$-qubit quantum state $\varrho$.
-Furthermore, we will work with a quantum device that is capable of implementing circuits composed from a unitary gate set $\mathcal{G}$ and of performing a measurement in a fixed (computational) basis, specified by the effects $\mathcal B = \{\Pi_z = \ketbra z \}_{z \in [d]}$, with $d= 2^{n}$ and $[d] = \{0, 1, \dots, d - 1\}$.
+Furthermore, we will work with a quantum device that is capable of implementing circuits composed from a unitary gate set $\mathcal{G}$ and of measuring in a fixed (computational) basis, specified by the effects $\mathcal B = \{\Pi_{z} = \ketbra{z} \}_{z \in [d]}$, with $d = 2^{n}$ and $[d] = \{0, 1, \dots, d - 1\}$.